Best 9 Proven Ways to Recover From Narcissistic Abuse: You’re a Badass!

 5. Create Your Own Healthy Boundaries That Fit Your Life Values…

-A healthy boundary helps protect you from being manipulated by narcissistic people who have a lack of empathy.
+A healthy boundary helps protect you from being manipulated by narcissistic people who lack empathy.
 Narcissists believe they are better than other people and have a strong sense of entitlement, which makes them think that it is okay to harm others for their own purposes.

 Setting your boundaries helps you regain a sense of control over what happens to you by making it clear that there is only so much hurtful behavior that you are willing to tolerate or better yet have zero tolerance for.